Laqwanda-Nettles/CSS-Pet-Adoption/README.md

 ## Objectives

+Create the landing page for a Pet Adoption website.
+This project aims to reinforce your understanding of CSS fundamentals, including the Box Model, selectors, and styling.
+We will not be using frameworks like Bootstrap for this assignment.
+This landing page will lay the groundwork for a more comprehensive website developed throughout the week.

+### Day 2

+Develop a gallery page for the Pet Adoption website that you started on Day 1.
+This gallery page will display images of pets available for adoption, each with a descriptive caption.
+The objective is to reinforce your Flexbox skills and further your understanding of responsive web design, without relying on frameworks like Bootstrap.

+### Day 3

+Create a dashboard page for the Pet Adoption website, utilizing CSS Grid to structure the page layout.
+This dashboard will feature various sections including new arrivals, and will use grid template areas for an organized layout.
+This assignment will deepen your understanding of CSS Grid and responsive design.

+### Day 4

+Enhance the dashboard of your Pet Adoption website by adding responsive design features using media queries and incorporating basic CSS animations.
+This assignment aims to solidify your understanding of responsive web design and CSS animations.

+### Day 5

+Refine the splash page of your Pet Adoption website by adding a visually appealing background image and incorporating keyframe animation to the call to action (CTA) button.
+This assignment is designed to strengthen your skills in creating aesthetically pleasing and interactive web pages using CSS.

 ## Wireframe

 This is my plan for the landing page of this website using only HTML and CSS.
 This wireframe was created on Canva.com.